JonathanDavidSmith/Genova/README.md

 4: Multiple JSP files were used to display the requested information onto  browsers pages.

-5: The program can display average age of people, and alphabetize the list based on last 	names.
-The program is currently lacking a method to count the number of duplicated 	   first names within the arraylist.  (this will, hopefully, be added shortly.)
+5: The program can display the entire combined list of Names, display average age of people, alphabetize the list based on last 	names, and will display the number of duplicated first names.

 6: There is no CSS utilized at this time.